2021 Seattle City Council election: Results

-9th district
+District 9

 Campaign

 Lorena González, who was first elected in the 2015 election and was selected to serve as president of the city council in 2020, announced on February 3, 2021, that she would run in the mayoral election.
 Nikkita Oliver, who had run in the 2017 mayoral election, announced that they would run for city council on March 10.
-Sara Nelson, who had run in the 8th district in 2017, ran in the election.
-Brianna Thomas, who worked as González's chief of staff, ran in the election.
+Businesswoman Sara Nelson, who had run in the 8th district in 2017, and Brianna Thomas, who worked as González's chief of staff, also ran in the election.

 Campaign finance

 Brianna K. Thomas, Corey Eichner, Oliver, and Xtian Gunter are participating in the democracy voucher program.